 Connect to Arizona again if you closed the SSH window already.
 As always when you first log in you will be in your home directory.
-This is the same directory as your H: drive in Windows.
-In your SSH window type ls -l to see that the file you just transferred is there and about the right size.
-Is it about the same size as on Desktop?
+This is the same directory as your H: drive.
+In your SSH window type

-The last two things that you have done, changing to a directory with cd, and listing the contents of the directory with ls, are much the same as double-clicking on a folder in Windows.
-When you double-click you're telling the Windows operating system "I want to move to this directory, and I want to be shown what's in this directory."
+The last two things that you have done, changing to a directory with cd, and listing the contents of the directory with ls, are much the same as double-clicking on a folder.
+When you double-click you're telling the operating system "I want to move to this directory, and I want to be shown what's in it."

-Open a new document in Notepad and save it as lab1.html.
+Open a new document in your editor and save it as lab1.html.
 This web page is not going to be fancy and it won't use much formatting but it will include extra information to describe its layout.
-This extra information is included is through a set of tags, which are just words surrounded by < and > signs.
+This extra information is included through a set of tags, which are just text surrounded by < and > signs.
 They give the browser information about how to display the text.

 The skeleton of any web page is as follows.